The Costume Institute of the Metropolitan Museum, NY mounts an annual exhibition of couture every May.

 This year, far from the sublime, the focus is on Camp.

 It is not excessive to say that this is a sensibility in which homoeroticism and homosexual ways of being have been the life blood of camp.

-This is the 50th anniversary of Stonewall.
+2019 was the 50th anniversary of Stonewall.
 And I can exult that, against all odds, an aesthetic sensibility arising in this community has survived and allowed some members of this community self-expression in the welter of hate amounting to murder directed at them.

 Because why do people continue to think that they alone have the wisdom to constrain the self-definition of our species, the double Sapiens?